mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 At every login we run jsonlint to check the integrity of 9999.json.
 If the file fails, it will be copied in from and overwritten by /usr/share/customscripts/9999.json

-Procedures To Remove Add Panel And Remove Panel From Cinnamon --- AT YOUR OWN RISK :) <br>
+--- BEGIN OF BE VERY CAREFUL --- :)

+PROCEDURES TO REMOVE "Add Panel" and "Remove Panel" FUNCTIONS FROM CINNAMON <br>
-(First I would take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, etc just in case you need to restore them....)<br>
+I would take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc just in case you need to restore them.... <br>

 sed -i 's|menu.addMenuItem(menuItem);||g' /usr/share/cinnamon/js/ui/panel.js 2>/dev/null <br>
 sed -i 's|menu.addMenuItem(menu.addPanelItem);||g' /usr/share/cinnamon/js/ui/panel.js 2>/dev/null <br>